 The original pricing section, the Free version and the Pro version are presented side by side.
 Users interpreted these as two distinct programs, but didn't understand the difference, other than the price.

-In the final version, there is only one Get Started button, and users are able to easily understand that the 30 Day Trial is Aspireship Pro.
+In the final version, there is only one Get Started button, and users are able to more easily understand that the 30 Day Trial is Aspireship Pro.

 The word “free” is left out all together because, as user testing revealed, this word can trigger distrust in users.

-The final version has almost the exact same content as the original version, with minor modifications to design layout and rephrasing of the word “free”.
 By making these research-driven changes, we were able to more clearly communicate the pricing structure, and inspire trust in our users.

 The more we refined and tested, the more consistently we got positive feedback on the site.

-Through this iterative testing and refinement, a story began to emerge, one that anticipated questions that users would ask, and presented them exactly the right information at the right time.
+Through this iterative testing and refinement, a story began to emerge, one that anticipated questions that users would ask, and presented them the right information at the right time.